 Psychological Criticisms of HPD

-HPD is one condition where friends and family may experience greater distress than the person themselves.
+HPD is one of the conditions where friends and family may experience greater distress than the person themselves.
 Although the DSM specifies that histrionic traits need to cause functional impairment such as job problems or an inability to maintain relationships in order to be diagnosed as HPD, conditions diagnosed mostly through observable behaviour still raise questions about how to ensure psychiatric diagnoses are fair and useful tools rather than judgemental reactions to individual differences.

 This complaint is especially relevant for HPD because people with it do not often experience as many negative consequences as people with some other PDs.
 Although many people with Antisocial PD receive criminal convictions, and some (though not all) people with Borderline PD experience frequent hospitalizations, these events are rarely part of HPD.